patrickswijgman/ridder/README.md

 npm start
 ```

-or install manually with the following command.
+Or install manually in your own project with the following command.

 ```shell
 npm install ridder